composewell/streamly/MAINTAINING.md

     * Make sure any additional files are added to `extra-source-files` in cabal file

-* _Update changelog & Version_:

-    * Change the `Unreleased` section at the top of changelog file to the new release version number.
+* Copyrights and Contibutors

     * Make sure contributors to the release are listed in `credits/CONTRIBUTORS.md`.
     * Make sure any third party code included in the release has been listed in `credits/COPYRIGHTS.md` and the license is added to the repo.

+* _Update changelog & Version_:

     * Make sure all the bug fixes being included in this release are marked with a target release on github.
 So that users can search by release if they want.
-    * Add "Since" notations to the new APIs introduced in this release
+    * Change the `Unreleased` section at the top of changelog file to the new release version number.
     * Bump the package version in cabal file or package.yaml

 * _Upload_: